bajacc/dwl/README.md

-# dwl - dwm for Wayland
+# A personal fork of dwl - dwm for Wayland

 Join us on our IRC channel: [#dwl on Libera Chat]
 Or on the community-maintained [Discord server].